-Media and Digital Film Production, AS
+Media and Digital Film Production, AS (NYS Program Code: 81071)

-Prior to Fall 2013, all communication courses were listed as CMS courses.
-These courses encompass four disciplines and are now being listed by discipline: Communications (COMM), Film Studies (FILM), Media Studies (MEST), and Theater (THEA).
+Prior to Fall 2013, all communication courses were listed as CMS or CMT courses.
+The CMS courses encompass four disciplines and are now being listed by discipline: Communications (COMM), Film Studies (FILM), Media Studies (MEST), and Theater (THEA).
 In Fall 2013, CMT courses were replaced by Media and Digital Film Production courses, which have the appellation MEDP.